-The Hungary Initiatives Foundation partly funded the Hungarian Heritage: Roots to Revival Program at the Smithsonian Folklife Festival.
+The Hungary Foundation partly funded the Hungarian Heritage: Roots to Revival Program at the Smithsonian Folklife Festival.
 Between June 26 and July 7 2013, hundreds of thousands of visitors enjoyed Hungarian folk culture in full color, sound, taste, smell, and motion on Washington D.C.’s National Mall.

 Smithsonian Folklife Festival: A piece of Hungarian culture in the heart of Washington D.C.

 The Smithsonian Folk Life Festival, held annually in Washington, D.C. since 1967, presents international folk traditions in a live setting.
 This year’s festival featured “Hungarian Heritage: Roots to Revival.”
 One hundred folk musicians, dancers, artists and craftspeople from Hungary and ethnic Hungarian communities in the surrounding countries traveled to Washington to display their skills.
 Each day, 50,000 to 150,000 visitors immersed themselves in rich and vibrant Hungarian folk heritage: they enjoyed the music, tasted the food, took dance lessons, and tried their hand at traditional crafts.
 Concerts and folk dance performances rounded out the evenings.

 The Festival was funded in large part by The Hungary Foundation.
 The donation of $150,000 of our Foundation made it possible to construct the iconic festival structures, like the carved-wood Dance Barn and the Peacock Tower as well as the crowd-favorite 10-foot tall Puli Dog wood slat sculpture.
 The fund also contributed to the invitation and presentation of several cultural programs, like music and dance ensembles and a fashion show.